KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AmbientBrightnessDetection by eric-h-st](https://github.com/eric-h-st/MMM-AmbientBrightnessDetection)

 1. Typo: Found `Magic Mirror` in file `MMM-AmbientBrightnessDetection.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-AmLich by diyeverythingvn](https://github.com/diyeverythingvn/MMM-AmLich)